dubreuia/intellij-plugin-save-actions/README.md

 - Rearrange code (reorder methods, fields, etc.)
 - Include / exclude files with regex support
 - Works on any file type (Java, Python, XML, etc.)
+- Launch any editor action using "quick lists"
 - Uses a settings file per project you can commit (see [Files location](#files-location))
 - Available keymaps and actions for activation (see [Keymap and actions](#keymap-and-actions))